 We aim to expand these sessions to a full five-week course, including the creation of a zine collecting the poems produced by participants, and an event celebrating their work.

-We are also providing these sessions as part of The Lost Words crowdfunding campaign to get a copy of the book in every infant, primary, and special school in Oxfordshire.
+We also provided these sessions as part of the successful The Lost Words crowdfunding campaign to get a copy of the book in every infant, primary, and special school in Oxfordshire.
+As part of the crowdfunder, there was a prize draw for all participating schools to win a presentation of the book, and a workshop with us.
+On 3 May 2019, we went to spend the morning with Whitchurch Primary School to deliver this workshop!